 Jacky Rosen (D-NV) for Senate

-Jacky Rosen first entered public life in 2016, when she declared her candidacy to represent Nevada’s Third District, a swing seat.
-Virtually unknown, she managed to win 60 percent of the vote in the Democratic primary and narrowly defeated the Republican nominee, Danny Tarkanian, in the general election.
+Jacky Rosen first entered public life in 2016, when she declared her candidacy to represent Nevada’s Third Congressional District.
+A first-time candidate in a swing seat, she nevertheless narrowly defeated her Republican opponent Danny Tarkanian in the general election.

-Congresswoman Rosen was the first member of her family to graduate from college.
-She worked as a computer programmer for major companies in Nevada, including Summa Corporation, Citibank, and Southwest Gas.
-As a freshman member of Congress, she has recorded only a few votes on our issues.
-For example, she voted in favor of a failed amendment offered by Rep. Aguilar to require the Congressional Budget Office to submit 30-year estimates of the cost to maintain and overhaul the U.S. nuclear arsenal.
-She also voted in favor of a failed amendment offered by Rep. Blumenauer to limit spending on the new nuclear cruise missile until the Trump Administration submits a Nuclear Posture Review.
+As a freshman Member of Congress, Rosen has recorded only a few votes on our issues.
+She voted in favor of an amendment to require the Congressional Budget Office to submit 30-year estimates of the cost to maintain and overhaul the U.S. nuclear arsenal.
+She also voted in favor of a failed amendment to restrict funding of the new nuclear cruise missile.

 Please help Congresswoman Rosen by contributing to:

 Council for a Livable World

 Washington, D.C.
 20002

 AUTHORIZED AND PAID FOR BY ROSEN FOR NEVADA AND BY COUNCIL FOR A LIVABLE WORLD.

 Individuals may contribute up to $2,700 per election, per candidate, with the primary and general election each considered a separate election.